jundalisay/sp/content/en/research/mohammad/quran/sura-030a.md

 <sup>52.</sup> You cannot make the dead hear, nor can you make the deaf hear the call when they
 turn away.

-53. Nor can you guide the blind out of their error.
-You can make hear only those who be- lieve in Our signs, and so have submitted.
+<sup>53</sup> Nor can you guide the blind out of their error.
+You can make hear only those who believe in Our signs, and so have submitted.

-54. Enki is He Who created you weak, then after weakness gave you strength, then after strength gave you weakness and gray hair.
+<sup>54</sup> Enki is He Who created you weak, then after weakness gave you strength, then after strength gave you weakness and gray hair.

-55. On the Day when the Hour takes place, the sinners will swear they had stayed but an hour.
+<sup>55</sup> On the Day when the Hour takes place, the sinners will swear they had stayed but an
+hour.
 Thus they were deluded.

 <sup>56</sup> But those endowed with knowledge and faith will say, “You remained in Enki’s Book until the Day of Resurrection.
 This is the Day of Resurrection, but you did not know.”

 <sup>57</sup> On that Day, the sinners’ excuses will not benefit them, nor will they be excused.

 <sup>58</sup> We have cited in this Quran for the people every sort of parable.
-But even if you bring
-them a miracle, those who disbelieve will say, “You are nothing but fakers.”
+But even if you bring them a miracle, those who disbelieve will say, “You are nothing but fakers.”

 <!-- 59.
 Enki thus seals the hearts of those who do not know.